Temper (film)

-The film was released worldwide on 13 February 2015 to positive reviews from critics, who praised the principal cast's performances and criticised portions of the film for being predictable and repetitive.
-The film was a commercial success and proved to be a major success for NTR Jr after a streak of failures, grossing 74.3 crore (743 million) and collecting a share of 43.1 crore (431 million) in its lifetime.
-It was remade in Hindi as Simmba (2018) and remade in Tamil as Ayogya (2019) with a changed climax.
+The film was released worldwide on 13 February 2015 to mixed-to-positive reviews from critics and audiences, who praised NTR's performance as one of his best, Puri Jagannadh's direction, the characterisation of Daya, and Posani Krishna Murali's performance.
+The film was a blockbuster and marked a major comeback for N. T. Rama Rao Jr. after two consecutive box office failures.
+It grossed ₹74.3 crore, with a lifetime share of ₹43.1 crore.
+The film was later remade in Hindi as Simmba (2018) and in Tamil as Ayogya (2019), the latter featuring a changed climax.